arcann-chem/arcann_training/README.md

 Because of that, everytime you would like to include a new subsystem (such as self-dissociated structures in the first example or transition state structures in the SN2 example), you will need to initialize the procedure again.
 This is very simple and you only need to create a new `$WORK_DIR` and include the necessary files in `user_files/` for each extra subsystem that you want to add.

 To initiate the iterative training procedure you will need to prepare several files.
-You can start from the examples given in `examples/user_files/` :
+You can start from the examples given in `examples/user_files/`.
+You will create a `$WORK_DIR/user_files/` folder and place all the files there.

+* The LAMMPS (or i-PI) and CP2K files used for carrying out the exploration and labeling phases of each subsystem should also be prepared before the initialization and follow the required naming scheme (`SYSNAME.in` for the LAMMPS input file, `SYSNAME.xml` for i-PI and `[1-2]_SYSNAME_labeling_XXXXX_[cluster].inp` for the 2 CP2K files required per subsystem, where `[cluster]` refers to the short string selected for the labeling cluster in the `machine_file.json`, see [Labeling](#labeling)).
+We **strongly** advise you to create these files starting from the ones given in the `examples/user_files/` folder, since they must contain replaceable strings for the key parameters that will be updated by the procedure.

+You will also need some additional files specific to your system :
 * If a subsystem requires the use of PLUMED for the explorations you will also need to prepare some PLUMED files :   `plumed_SYSNAME.dat` where `SYSNAME` refers to the subsystem name (additional PLUMED files can be used as `plumed_*_SYSNAME.dat` that will also be taken into account for explorations).

-You will also need some additional files specific to your system :
 * a representative **configuration** for each subsystem (which you will name `SYSNAME.lmp`, where `SYSNAME` refers to the subsystem name).
 A configuration of the subsystem in `.lmp` format contains a given atomic geometry of your subsystem (it will be used as starting point for the first exploration), the number of atoms, the simulation cell dimensions and the atomic masses, all in a LAMMPS compatible format.
 You will include this file in `$WORKDIR/user_files/exploration_lammps/`.
 *
 **Please note** that the order of the atoms in the .lmp files **must** be the identical between files and match the order given to DeePMD-kit in the training file (see below).
 If you are preparing these files with [atomsk](https://atomsk.univ-lille.fr/) from xyz files, you can set the correct simulation cell and atom ordering by providing them in a [properties file](https://atomsk.univ-lille.fr/tutorial_properties.php).

-* The LAMMPS (or i-PI) and CP2K files used for carrying out the exploration and labeling phases of each subsystem should also be prepared before the initialization and follow the required naming scheme (`SYSNAME.in` for the LAMMPS input file, `SYSNAME.xml` for i-PI and `[1-2]_SYSNAME_labeling_XXXXX_[cluster].inp` for the 2 CP2K files required per subsystem, where `[cluster]` refers to the short string selected for the labeling cluster in the `machine_file.json`, see [Labeling](#labeling)).
-We **strongly** advise you to create these files starting from the ones given in the `examples/user_files/` folder, since they must contain replaceable strings for the key parameters that will be updated by the procedure.
 * A DeePMD-kit `.json` file for training needs also to be prepared and named as `dptrain_VERSION_DESCRIPTOR.json` where `VERSION` is the DeePMD-kit version that you will use (ex: `2.1`, currently supported versions are `2.0`, `2.1` and `2.2`) and `DESCRIPTOR` is the [smooth-edition](https://papers.nips.cc/paper_files/paper/2018/hash/e2ad76f2326fbc6b56a45a56c59fafdb-Abstract.html) strategy used for creating the atomic configuration descriptor (ex: `se2_a` for two-body descriptors with radial and angular information, currently supported descriptors are `se_a`, `se_ar` and `se_e2_a`).
 Please note that the atom order indicated in the `"type_map"` keyword of this file must match those in the .lmp files !
 * **Important:** all these files must be stored in the `$WORK_DIR/user_files/` folder that you created (**not** in the `examples/user_files/` folder of the repo !)